T-Z-N/WBEO/readme.md

 # Wind Business Ecosystem Ontology (WBEO)

-The Wind Business Ecosystem Ontology (WBEO) is a semantic model that captures the stakeholders, relationships, and organizational structures within the wind energy sector.
-This ontology provides a structured vocabulary and framework for representing the complex business ecosystem of the wind energy industry.
-Future work will focus on extending the ontology to include additional stakeholders, relationships, and organizational structures, as well as intensional work e.g., description for the concepts and relations.
+Wind Business Ecosystem Ontology (WBEO) is an ontology that is an application ontology that aims to capture the stakeholders and their relationships within the wind energy domain.
 # Repository Overview 📂

 This repository contains the ontology files and plans for future work.